tez-capital/docs.tez.capital_content/en/tezpay/tutorials/setup.md

     the baker in order to compile rewards and payouts - **Do not edit unless you are an experienced user**
-6. Over delegation projection prohibits you from over paying beyond your delegation limit - **Do not edit unless you are an experience user**
+6. Over delegation projection prohibits you from over paying beyond your delegation limit - **Do not edit unless you are an experienced user**

 This is as basic configuration file for running the TezPay